-idated statement of financial position See notes 3I and 9e to the consolidated financia l statements.
-The Key Audit Matter How the key matter was addressed in our audit The allowance for loan losses on the commercial loan portfolio involves significant judgment in assessing the customers' quality credit risk of debtors, considering the various factors provided in the methodologies prescribed by the Commission for the loan portfolio classification process, as well as in evaluating the reliability of the documentation and updating of information used in its determination.
+See notes 3I and 9e to the financial statements.

+The Key Audit Matter

+The allowance for loan losses on the commercial loan portfolio involves significant judgment in assessing the customers' quality credit risk, considering the various factors provided in the methodologies prescribed by the Commission for the loan portfolio classification process, as well as in evaluating the reliability of the documentation and updating of information used in its determination.

 Therefore, we have determined the allowance for loan losses as a key audit matter.

-The Key Audit Matter How the key matter was addressed in our audit The measurement and classification of fair value at the date of the statement of financial position of over-the-counter financial As part of our audit procedures, we obtained evidence of the approval by the Risk Committee of the Financial Group, of the
+How the key matter was addressed in our audit